 Please make sure that the email address you give us is up to date, active and that you check it on a regular basis.
-We may also send you updates in the post, particularly at the later stages of the process.

 If you’re paying your acceptance deposit online, please ensure you provide us with as much information as possible (i.e. your name and programme applied for) so that we can match the deposit with the correct person/programme.

 On receipt of this acceptance form/deposit, the Postgraduate Admissions Office will change the status of your application to Firmly Accepted.
 You will receive an orientation email in August.
 The orientation email will provide you with full details of orientation and enrolment

 If you wish to defer your place on a programme, you’ll need to write to the Postgraduate Admissions Office and officially request to defer.
 The Course Director may decide to grant you a deferral.

 If you are offered a deferral, the Postgraduate Admissions Office will communicate this to you in writing.
 In January of the following year, you will receive an offer letter again for your programme.
 You won’t need to re-apply online, though you should contact the Postgraduate Admissions Office before March to confirm that you’ll be accepting your place.

 If you aren’t granted a deferral, you will need to re-apply again online for the following academic year.

 If you receive a conditional offer of a place on a programme and pay the acceptance deposit, the deposit is only refundable if you fail to meet the conditions of the offer or if you have extenuating circumstances.

 Yes.
 In circumstances where it is subsequently determined that the original documentation is at variance to those provided online, the offer will be withdrawn.
 Also, if you fail to produce documents requested by the University, the offer will be withdrawn.